astronomer/docs/software/manage-airflow-versions.md

 If you get a message indicating that a job already exists, delete the job and rerun the command.

 ## Step 1.
-Start the upgrade process
+Initialize the upgrade process

-An upgrade doesn't interrupt or otherwise impact your Airflow Deployment.
-It only signals to Astronomer your intent to upgrade.
+Starting the upgrade process doesn't interrupt or otherwise impact your Airflow Deployment.
+It only signals to Astronomer your intent to upgrade at a later time.

 The Software UI and CLI only provide Airflow versions that are later than the version currently running in your `Dockerfile`.
-For example, Airflow `1.10.7` is not available for an Airflow Deployment running `1.10.10`.
+For example, Airflow `2.1.0` is not available for an Airflow Deployment running `2.3.0`.

 ### With the Software UI